adaptlearning/adapt-contrib-spoor/README.md

 - Set `"_isEnabled": false` in *config.json*.

 ### Client Local Storage / Fake LMS / Adapt LMS Behaviour Testing
 When **Spoor** is installed, *scorm_test_harness.html* can be used instead of *index.html* to allow the browser to store LMS states inside a browser cookie.
 This allows developer to test LMS specified behaviour outside of an LMS environment.
 If you run the command `grunt server-scorm`, this will start a local server and run the course using *scorm_test_harness.html* for you.

+Note that due to the data storage limitations of browser cookies, there is less storage space available than an LMS would provide.
+In particular having `_shouldRecordInteractions` enabled can cause a lot of data to be written to the cookie, using up the available storage more quickly - it is advised that you disable this setting when testing via *scorm_test_harness.html*.
+As of v2.1.1, a browser alert will be displayed if the code detects that the cookie storage limit has been exceeded.

 ## Limitations